Common Name: red ivy

 Type: Herbaceous perennial

 Sun: Full sun to part shade

 Winter hardy to USDA Zones 10-11 where it is best grown in rich, moist, humusy, well-drained soils in full sun to part shade.
 Best in part shade, particularly with some protection from the hot afternoon sun.
 Metallic foliage sheen may not develop well in full sun.
 In St. Louis, grow in containers, hanging baskets or as an annual ground cover.
 Propagate vegetatively by cuttings.

-Native to India and Java, hemigraphis (sometimes commonly called red ivy) is a prostrate tropical perennial that typically grows to 6-9” tall and spreads indefinitely along the ground rooting at the stem nodes as it goes.
+Hemigraphis alternata, commonly called hemigraphis or sometimes red ivy, is native to India and Java.
+It is a prostrate tropical perennial that typically grows to 6-9” tall and spreads indefinitely along the ground rooting at the stem nodes as it goes.
 It is primarily valued as a ground cover for its colorful foliage.
 Toothed, puckered, ovate-cordate leaves (to 3” long) are metallic silvery gray-green above and purple beneath.
 Tiny, five-lobed, bell-shaped, white flowers in 1” racemes bloom in summer.
 Flowers are insignificant.

 Hanging baskets, containers or ground cover.